aerni/statamic-advanced-seo/README.md

 ![Statamic](https://flat.badgen.net/badge/Statamic/3.0+/FF269E) ![Packagist version](https://flat.badgen.net/packagist/v/aerni/advanced-seo/latest) ![Packagist Total Downloads](https://flat.badgen.net/packagist/dt/aerni/advanced-seo)

 # Advanced SEO
 Advanced SEO is a comprehensive solution providing you with all the tools you need to step up your SEO game.
-It was designed with the focus on a top-notch user experience, multi-site support, and flexibility, letting you tailor its features to your project's needs.
-You don't use Google Tag Manager?
+It was designed with the focus on a top-notch user experience, multi-site support, and flexibility, letting you tailor its features to your project’s needs.
+Want to handle the Sitemap yourself?
 Simply disable the feature in the config.

 ## Features
 - Multi-site support